The cherry industry and the quintessentially Italian art of standing still

 30 Mar 2026

-A matter of supply chain
+A supply chain issue

 Reliable cherries

 And yet, it would be enough to look around to understand that the real risk is not innovation.
-The real risk is standing still while others build the market of the future.
+The risk is standing still while others build the market of the future.

 Image source: Stefano Lugli